Updated May 2021

 When our designers calculate the thermal performance of a home they use a formula to determine the overall efficiency and this is affected by a number of factors, including the materials used and the location of each element.

 To calculate thermal efficiency, each window and its orientation and size is entered into a calculation tool and the same process is repeated for each wall and the roof.
 The materials used in the wall also have an effect on the total R-value of the wall.
-BRANZ has a great tool called ALF which you can use to calculate the thermal efficiency of a home, and to give you the R-value of different wall construction methods.
+BRANZ has a neat tool called ALF which you can use to calculate the thermal efficiency of a home, and to give you the R-value of different wall construction methods.
 For example, a masonry veneer wall has less R-value than a wall with insulated plaster cladding like the STO product we use, both with R2.6 wall batts.

 The importance of insulation